-Submitted by:
+Submitted by: Maternal and Child Survival Program

-Maternal and Child Survival Program
+The Maternal and Child Survival Program (MCSP) is a global, United States Agency for International Development (USAID) Cooperative Agreement to introduce and support high-impact health interventions in USAID's 25 maternal and child health priority countries, as well as other countries to help prevent child and maternal deaths.
+The Program is focused on ensuring that all women, newborns and children most in need have equitable access to quality health care services to save lives.
+MCSP supports programming in maternal, newborn and child health, immunization, family planning and reproductive health, nutrition, health systems strengthening, water/sanitation/hygiene, malaria, prevention of mother-to-child transmission of HIV, and pediatric HIV care and treatment.

-The Maternal and Child Survival Program (MCSP) is a global, United States Agency for Internal Cooperative Agreement to introduce and support high-impact health interventions in USAID's priority countries, as well as other countries to help prevent child and maternal deaths.
-The Prothat all women, newborns and children most in need have equitable access to quality health car supports programming in maternal, newborn and child health, immunization, family planning a nutrition, health systems strengthening, water/sanitation/hygiene, malaria, prevention of moth HIV, and pediatric HIV care and treatment. s 25 maternal and child health ogram is focused on ensuring re services to save lives.
-MCSP and reproductive health, This report is made possible by the generous support of the American people through USAID Cooperative Agreement AID-OAA-A-14-00028.
-The contents are the responsibility of MCSP the views of USAID or the United States Government.
-Burkina Faso EOP Report 2
+This report is made possible by the generous support of the American people through USAID under the terms of the Cooperative Agreement AID-OAA-A-14-00028.
+The contents are the responsibility of MCSP and do not necessarily reflect the views of USAID or the United States Government.